Cpl. William Edison Burns Jr.

 The 192nd was informed it was to remain behind

-those considered to be "too old" were released
+considered to be "too old" were given the chance

 When war came on December 8, 1941, William was a member of the motorcycle reconnaissance detachment and was a dispatch rider assigned to carry messages to the 192nd Tank Battalion.
 As a member of this unit, he carried messages between the various companies of the 192nd.
 While under heavy enemy fire from enemy machine guns, aerial bombing, and artillery fire, he made numerous trips to the front lines units delivering messages and guiding other messengers.
 By doing this, he showed utter disregard for his own personal safety while performing his duties.